Applications due Thursday, May 16, 2024, 11:59 PM ET

 May I revise my application once I clicked “submit” and have received a CMA confirmation email?

 No, once you “submit” your application, your application is locked.
+If you close the draft in Submittable, you can return to the application and your changes will be automatically saved.

 Will I receive notification confirming receipt of my application?